Depression is a motivation destroyer.

 Because you can improve your mental health and happiness with just a couple of simple tweaks to your day — even if doing day-to-day tasks like cooking dinner seems impossible right now.

-But it’s those simple tweaks that’s precisely what you’ll learn when you download the daily self-care checklist I used to overcome depression.
+But it’s those simple tweaks that are precisely what you’ll learn when you download the daily self-care checklist I used to overcome depression.

 Look though, I get it.
 I tried everything under the sun to beat my depression and if I had stumbled across this on the internet I probably wouldn’t have believed it either.